Botanical Name: Miltoniopsis orchid species

 Water: Water thoroughly and allow the top inch of soil to dry out between waterings.
 These orchids store water in their rhizomes, and some species have water-storing pseudobulbs, making them more tolerant of dry soil than wet.

 Humidity: Moderate to high, preferably at least 60% relative humidity.
+Take a look at these easy ways to increase the humidity for your orchids.

 Temperature: Will tolerate temperatures between 60-85°F/16-29°C.